sinclairzx81/appex/readme.md

 ## overview

 appex is a nodejs web api framework built on top of the TypeScript programming language.
-It enables developers to develop RESTful service endpoints by writing TypeScript functions, as well as providing reflection / type and interface meta data derived from the languages type system.
+It enables developers to create RESTful service endpoints by writing TypeScript functions, as well as providing reflection / type meta data derived from the languages type system.

 * [getting started](#getting_started)
 	* [application](#application)